M-o-a-T/moat-kv/docs/source/command_line.rst

    and its immediate children.

-.. program:: distkv client data set
+.. program:: moat.kv client data set

-Store a value at some DistKV position.
+Store a value at some MoaT-KV position.

 If you update a value, you should use :option:`--last` (preferred) or :option:`--prev` (if you must), to ensure that no other change collides